smarthausleben/ioBroker.wamo/README.md

 ### Disclaimer / Warning
 If during the **_Jam Protection_** activity communication to the device gets lost or the WAMO adapter or ioBroker itself crashes or will be stopped, the main valve will stay in the last commanded position!
 This means if something gets wrong, the valve could be closed and needs to be opened by yourself using the related app or the button on the device itself.

+## Support this project
+If you find this adapter useful and you want to support this project, your kindness will be highly appreciated.
+You can easily support me [here.](https://www.paypal.com/paypalme/smarthausleben) Thanks 😊

 ## Changelog
 <!--